Luminova Framework

 Template Content Minification

-page.minification (bool)Enables or disables minification of page content, including inline CSS and JavaScript.
-Minification reduces file size, which improves page loading times and overall performance.
+page.minification (bool)Enables or disables global HTML page content minification, including inline CSS and JavaScript.
+Minification reduces file size, improving page load times and overall performance.

 # /.env